Danidutch/Project1-Developing-Data-Products/README.md

-# Project1-Developing-Data-Products       (The application predicts the price of diamonds).
+# Project1-Developing-Data-Products       (The application predicts the price of sapphire).

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.